jakepaton/cx-interview-questions/shopping_basket/readme.md

 Catalogue contains sensible prices, e.g. prices are postitive floats.

-Offers are sensible, i.e. no negative discounts, no negative numnbers in "Buy x get y free" offers.
+Offers are sensible, i.e. no negative discounts, no negative numbers in "Buy x get y free" offers.

 When there are multiple offers available for a product, these offers stack.